-- Dental bridge is an alternative option to implants when looking at replacement of missing teeth, Bridging is a “fixed” option, meaning it cannot be removed from the mouth like a partial denture for example.
-For this reason, it remains a popular option with patients who are unable to consider implant treatment.
+When it comes to replacing lost teeth, a dental bridge is an alternative to implants.
+Bridging is a “fixed” solution, which means it cannot be removed from the mouth like a partial denture.
+As a result, it remains a popular alternative among patients who are unable to undergo implant therapy.

-The most important thing for a dental bridge is that there be teeth present on either side of the “gap” that is in the mouth.
-Made of a hard dental ceramic material, the design usually consists of crowns on either side of the gap, which anchor the bridge to these “support” teeth.
-Connected in the middle of these supporting crowns is the tooth or teeth that are missing (literally bridging the gap!).
+The most critical aspect of a dental bridge is that teeth on each side of the “gap” in the mouth be present.
+The bridge is generally made of a durable dental ceramic material and comprises of crowns on either side of the gap that secure the bridge to these “support” teeth.
+The lost tooth or teeth are joined in the centre of these supporting crowns, figuratively “bridging the gap!”

 At Spring Orchid Dental, an initial appointment is made to discuss your needs and expectations.
-Our experienced dentist explains the reason to advise on crowns and bridges and provides you with tailored Treatment plans suited to your needs.
+Our experienced dentists explain the reason to advise on crowns and bridges and provides you with tailored Treatment plans suited to your needs.

 We also provide you with an Information Pack, which provides you sufficient information such as benefits, risk, and procedure related to crowns and bridges.
 We provide you enough time and information to make an informed decision about your health.

 Based on your decision a procedure appointment is booked.
-Again we discuss the treatment process with you in full length.
+Again we will discuss the treatment process and cost with you in full length.

-Bridging can be a great option when time is a factor – depending on the size and complexity, they typically take only two appointments to complete over a 2 week period.
+Bridging can be a great option when time is a factor – depending on the size and complexity, they typically take only two appointments to complete.
+The dental bridge procedure need over a 2-week period.

 This is followed by fitting of the permanent bridge at the second visit where the permanent crown is first checked for shade, adjusted, and cemented to achieve a proper and perfect fit.
-Occasionally, your dentist may only temporarily cement the bridge, allowing your teeth and tissue time to get used to the new bridge.
+Occasionally, your dentist may only temporarily cement the bridge.
+This allows your teeth and tissue time to get used to the new bridge.
 The new bridge will be permanently cemented at a later time once the dentist and patient are satisfied that the crown or bridge can be inserted permanently.